marcellobeltrami/KP_app/README.md

 # KP_app
-use AI to recognise speech, and record the total time of person speaking.
-(For the memes)
+Use AI to recognise speech, and record the total time of person speaking.